International Baccalaureate Mathematics Analysis and Approaches

 - measures of central tendency (mean, median and mode).
 Estimation of mean from grouped data.
 Modal class.
 Measures of dispersion (interquartile range, standard deviation and variance).
 Effect of constant changes on the original data.
 Quartiles of discrete data

 - linear correlation of bivariate data.
 Pearson’s product-moment correlation coefficient, r.
 Scatter diagrams; lines of best fit, by eye, passing through the mean point.
+Equation of the regression line of y on x.
 Use of the equation of the regression line for prediction purposes.
 Interpret the meaning of the parameters, a and b, in a linear regression y=ax+b

 - concepts of trial, outcome, equally likely outcomes, relative frequency, sample space (U) and event.
 The probability of an event A is P(A)=n(A)/n(U).